Now through Dec. 17:

 A Radford City Public Schools Special Education Advisory Committee meeting

 will be held at 4 p.m. at Belle Heth Elementary School, 151 George St., Radford.
 The public is invited to attend.
 The meeting will also be available virtually using Google Meet.
 To be invited using Google Meet, contact Anne Goodman, Chair, at 540-267-7144, or Kate Leeper, Vice Chair/Secretary, at 540-267-7223, to obtain a virtual meeting link.

 Sons of Confederate Veterans meeting

 The Sons of Confederate Veterans, Stuart Horse Artillery Camp 1784 will meet at 7 p.m. at Aly’s Italian Family Restaurant, 3204 Riner Road.
-Members of the United Daughters of the Confederacy (UDC) are also invited to the meeting.
-If Montgomery County Public Schools are closed on Tuesday or Wednesday of this week due to weather, the meeting will be canceled.
+Members of the United Daughters of the Confederacy (UDC) are invited to the meeting.
+If Montgomery County Public Schools are closed on Tuesday or Wednesday of this week due to weather, the meeting is canceled.
 For further information, call 540-320-4315 or 540-239-9864.

 Blacksburg Town Council meeting

-The Blacksburg Town Council will meet at 6:30 p.m. in the Roger E. Hedgepeth Chambers of the Blacksburg Municipal Building, 300 S. Main St. These meetings are open to the public and are televised live on WTOB Channel 2.
+The Blacksburg Town Council will meet in regular session at 6:30 p.m. in the Roger E. Hedgepeth Chambers of the Blacksburg Municipal Building, 300 S. Main St. These meetings are open to the public and are televised live on WTOB Channel 2.

 Christiansburg Town Council meeting